71203mayank/Cuboid_Vite/README.md

 1. The task included multiple modes and variables, so I decided to use Vite, Babylon.js, and React.
 Since I was new to Babylon.js, I spent some time learning and understanding the framework.
 I learned how to create a scene in Babylon.js and explored different types of meshes [[https://doc.babylonjs.com/features/featuresDeepDive/mesh/creation/](https://doc.babylonjs.com/features/featuresDeepDive/mesh/creation/)].ChatGPT and DeepSeek were also really helpful in gaining a better understanding of this library and their functions.
 2. I created a simple 3D scene, set up the camera, added a central 3D axis, and fixed the navigation to move around the canvas.
-3. I created a global context to easily pass the operation mode (Selector, Draw and Editor) across components.
+3. I created a global context to easily pass the operation mode (Selector, Draw, Editor, and Vertex Edit) across components.
 I also built the bottom navbar and added functionality to switch between different modes.
 4. I developed the functionality to draw on a given surface, recognize closed surfaces, and convert them into polygons.
 I am gradually learning and implementing other features, such as adding default extrusion to objects, adjusting the height of 3D shapes, and improving navigation around the canvas.

 I will clearly explain my approach in the following section.